Free Shipping Sale!

 6. Beat Meal Prep Shaming

-Start easy, with baby steps.
-Prep just one meal that can turn into two, or prep only breakfast and snacks.
+Start easy, and keep it simple.
+Prepare just one ingredient that can be used in two or three dishes.
 Don’t feel like you aren’t successful if you don’t prep for the whole week.
-The point of meal prep is to make more time to enjoy your life and make things a little easier.
-Meal prep and planning should never add more stress to your life, it should be the key to reducing it.
+The point of meal prep is to create more time to enjoy your life, while keeping your meals simple.

 Make Planning Easier with the 2026 Nourished Planner